MichaelMiller-/articles/stl_vs_rangebased.md

 ## Conclusion

 If performance is a development requirement, make sure to take a look at the [algorithm](https://en.cppreference.com/w/cpp/algorithm) header.
 There are many specialized algorithms that not only increase the performance but also the readability of the code.
+And as always measure, measure, measure.

 #
 Copyright &copy; 2022 by Michael Miller